CyanTabby/ResoniteModLoader/doc/problem_solving_techniques.md

 ## HTTP Connections

-Neos provides Logix nodes to communicate with an external server via HTTP GET, POST, and websockets.
+Resonite provides Logix nodes to communicate with an external server via HTTP GET, POST, and websockets.
 This is great for:

 - Heavy data processing that LogiX isn't well suited for
 - Advanced data persistence (for simple things consider using Cloud Variables)